Naan Than Bala

-Naan Than Bala is a 2014 Tamil-language drama film directed by Kannan and produced by J. A. Lawrence under SSS Entertainments.
+Naan Than Bala is a 2014 Tamil-language crime drama film directed by Kannan and produced by J. A. Lawrence under SSS Entertainments.
 Vivek plays the film's lead role.
 The film released on 13 June 2014.

 Plot

 Bala, a poor priest, lives in an agraharam in Kumbakonam, looking after his aged parents and performing puja at a Perumal temple.
 Circumstances force him to accept help from a hired killer named Poochi to save his father from a jail sentence.
 Life takes an unfortunate turn for Bala.
 Unable to bear the taunts of the neighbours, Bala's parents commit suicide.
 Bala is forced to leave the agraharam.
 He begins a new life with Poochi in Kancheepuram.
 Vaishali, a young Saurashtrian who sells poli on the streets, comes into Bala's life.
 Soon they get engaged.
 Meanwhile, a close friendship develops between Bala and Poochi.
 Bala learns of Poochi's true identity.
 The police are desperate to hunt down Poochi.
 Bala is a good influence on Poochi, and he reforms a cold-hearted killer.
 The second half is all about whether their friendship survives this war of principles.